-On February 11, 2013, the Commissioners of the U.S. Federal Trade Commission ("FTC") granted final approval of the Agreement Containing Consent Order to Cease and Desist ("Consent Agreement") previously reached with the FTC staff to resolve the investigation into whether IDEXX had engaged in unfair methods of competition in violation of Section 5 of the Federal Trade Commission Act.
-Details about the FTC investigation and the resulting Consent Agreement are described in "Part II, Item 1.
+On February 11, 2013, the FTC granted final approval of the Agreement Containing Consent Order to Cease and Desist previously reached with the FTC staff to resolve the investigation into whether IDEXX had engaged in unfair methods of competition in violation of Section 5 of the Federal Trade Commission Act.
+Details about the FTC investigation and the resulting agreement are described above in "Part II, Item 1.
 Legal Proceedings."